E-2 Visa Change of Status 2026: How to Apply Without Leaving the U.S.

 If you are currently in the United States and wish to start or purchase a business, you may not need to leave the country to secure your investor status.
 Through a process known as a Change of Status (COS), you can transition to E-2 status directly through U.S. Citizenship and Immigration Services (USCIS).

-In 2026, the E-2 change of status process offers distinct advantages, including access to premium processing and the ability to avoid unpredictable consular wait times.
-However, it also comes with significant limitations, particularly regarding international travel.
-This comprehensive guide explains everything you need to know about filing an E-2 change of status petition in 2026.
+In 2026, the E-2 change of status process can offer practical advantages, including access to premium processing for eligible I-129 filings and the ability to avoid consular scheduling delays.
+However, it also comes with important limitations, particularly regarding international travel.
+This guide explains the core filing mechanics and the tradeoffs investors should understand before using the change-of-status route.

 What is an E-2 Change of Status?